00anish00/INTERNPE/task1/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).

 Feel free to modify, distribute, and use this project for educational or personal purposes.

 ## Acknowledgments

-This implementation of Tic Tac Toe was created by [Your Name].
+This implementation of Tic Tac Toe was created by Anshuman Rath.
 It was developed as a fun exercise to practice programming skills and showcase the game logic.

-## Troubleshooting

-If you encounter any issues or have any questions, please create an issue on the GitHub repository or contact [Your Email].

-That's it!
-You can customize the README file further to suit your preferences and add any additional sections or information as needed.